Pro Evolution Soccer 6: Network

 Groups have been introduced on the PES Network.
 A player can join/create a group that can gain points by playing together.
 Groups can play each other in rival matches.
 If a player creates a group, they manage who's in and who's out, the team name, and who else can allow others to join and matches.
 A player can join a group by applying to join or accepting an invitation from another player.
 If the leader accepts, they are in the group.
 Only ten are allowed in one group at first, but there can potentially be 30 in a group at one time.
 Groups can reach levels with the highest level to progress to is Level 14.
 When you achieve higher levels, you will unlock different costumes (penguin, dinosaur, and ostrich) and classic national teams.
 Also, you can achieve extra member spaces in your group when you go up in level.

 The Network capabilities have since been relinquished.

 Licenses

 Ligue 1 was licensed for the first time in the series.
 The game also included several fully-licensed national teams that participated at the 2006 FIFA World Cup.

 Platform differences

-Though the Xbox 360 version lacks dressing, it is the only version with a fully analogue Manual Pass feature, as well as much more sophisticated ball physics compared to the PS2 version and can therefore be argued to be the ultimate version in terms of gameplay as well as an online community that continues to have matches available all of the time.
-Even to this very day several years after the release of Pro Evolution Soccer 2008 and onward, Pro Evolution Soccer 6 marks the point where the series underwent significant changes to the gameplay that remain in the series to this day.
+The Xbox 360 version is the only version with a fully analogue Manual Pass feature, as well as more sophisticated ball physics compared to the PS2.